-Award-winning American photographer, LaToya Ruby Frazier combines photography, video and performance art to focus on systematic problems, such as racism, environmental issues and deindustrialization, as well as more individual issues including relationships, bodies and space.
+Award-winning American photographer LaToya Ruby Frazier combines photography, video, and performance art to focus on systemic problems such as racism, environmental issues and deindustrialization, as well as more individual issues including relationships, bodies, and space.

-In August LaToya photographed the family of Breonna Taylor, who was shot by police in her home earlier this year, for Ta-Nehisi Coates’ article about her life in Vanity Fair.
+In August 2020, LaToya photographed the family of Breonna Taylor, who was shot by police in her home, for Ta-Nehisi Coates’ article about her life in Vanity Fair.